RohanNandan/Exam-Result-System/README.md

 # Exam-Result-System
 This is a simple result system where students can see their updated marks by teachers.
-This system also stores academic information like SRN, roll number, name, semester, branch, course code, course title, ISA marks, ESA marks, Total marks, Grade, Result (SGPA).The data is stored in a text file using file handling concept in C.
+This system also stores academic information like SRN, roll number, name, semester, branch, course code, course title, ISA marks, ESA marks, Total marks, Grade, Result (SGPA).

+The data is stored in a text file using file handling concept in C.

-The program conatains the following menu
+The program conatains the following menus

 CLASS RESULT MENU: